 Photo, left to right: Aggie Lim, Arthur Cheng, Kirstie Aggs, Andrea Herring, Annette Solman, Kate Evans, Louise Chick, Sabrina Lobo, Dr Melanie Boursnell, Luke Tuffy, Elly Snyder, Kanchan Mool

-Congratulations to HETI’s Leadership Management Development Team, a finalist in the ‘Supporting Our People’ category for its initiative: CORE Chat - Our Values in Action, one of the largest culture change initiatives within NSW Health.
+This year, HETI’s Leadership and Management Unit was selected as finalist in the ‘Supporting Our People’ category of the NSW Health Awards for CORE Chat - Our Values in Action initiative, one of the largest culture change initiatives within NSW Health.

 More than 2600 NSW Health staff have taken part in the CORE Chat program which empowers staff to take responsibility for identifying practical solutions for workplace challenges.